-- What’s the biggest opportunity that we’re not thinking about?
+- What’s the biggest opportunity we’re not thinking about?

 - How can the team work better together?
 Where are we failing?
 Where are we succeeding?

-- What’s your least favorite thing about the product?
+- What’s your least favorite thing about the work environment?

 - How are you feeling about the company’s future?
 Why do you say that?

 - If you were the CEO, what changes would you make?

 - Do you feel like we’re helping to advance your career?
 What else can I be doing to help grow your career?